VDM-Maintainer-Group/vdm-capability-library/x11-manager/README.md

 - [x] get/set number of desktops
 - [x] get/set current focused desktop

-- [ ] get window props by "substring matching":
+- [x] get window props by "substring match":
     - if multiple windows match, return all as a list;
     - return `geometry`, `window state` and `desktop index`, e.g., `wmctrl -lG`;
-    - together return with current desktop geometry;
+    - together return with current screen geometry;
-      (if screens disconnected, shrink to the left-bottom corner)
+      (if screens disconnected, shrink to the northwest corner)
-- [ ] get window info by "window id" or "_NET_WM_PID"
+- [x] get window props by "window id" or "_NET_WM_PID"
-- [ ] set window props by "substring matching"
+- [ ] set window props by "substring match"
 - [ ] set window props by "window id" or "_NET_WM_PID"